EwertonDaniel/bitfinex-php-sdk/docs/USAGE.md

 This guide describes how to use the public endpoints provided by the `bitfinex-php-sdk`.

-## Requirements

-- PHP 8.1 or higher.
-- Guzzle HTTP client library.
-- Laravel 9, 10, or 11 (optional for Laravel-based features).

 ## Installation

 To install the package using Composer, run the following command: